 It didn’t work.

 Next, I compared the drill bit to the screw size, since I was told to use a bit a little bit smaller than the screw circumference.
 I found just the right one.
 It was getting hot out, or was it my peri-menopause self?
 Hard to tell.
-I pre-drilled 24 holes, then downed a glass of ice water, in preparation for the actual drilling.
+I pre-drilled twenty-four holes, then downed a glass of ice water, in preparation for the actual drilling.

 Time for another glass of ice water.

 Then I dragged, carried, and flipped the box from my deck to the garden.
 I laid down cardboard for weed-block at the bottom of it.
-Next, I had to figure out a way to get the heavy bags of 2 cubic feet of garden soil to the box.
-I not-so-carefully dropped them from my trunk onto my garden wagon and then rolled it to the space, flipping each bag, one by one, into the box.
+Next, I had to figure out a way to get the heavy bags of two cubic feet of garden soil to the box.
+I not-so-carefully dropped them from my trunk onto my garden wagon and then rolled it into the garden space, flipping each bag, one-by-one, into the box.
 I tore the bags open and dumped each bag of soil into my would-be garden.

-And it turns out what helped me more than anything, was those two women who cheered me on.
+And it turns out what helped me more than anything, was two women cheering me on.
 I didn’t want physical help.
 It turns out that what I needed more than anything was the emotional support of two strong women.
 This was my first building project.
-I made something with my own two hands.
+I made something with my two hands.
 It may be a lesson a long time in the making, but maybe that’s why the success tastes so sweet.